UAE’s wage gender parity law fails to tackle nationality-based wage disparity

 Kudos to the UAE as it finally provided the legal framework to address wage disparity between men and women.

-Long term overdue, and despite being a global phenomena, the law puts to rest any arguments against giving women equal pay as men.
+Long-term overdue, and despite being a global phenomenon, the law puts to rest any arguments against giving women equal pay as men.

 The Korn Ferry Hay Group said in a recent report that around the world men, as a demographic group, are paid an average of 20% more than women.